Kasheli Rock Carvings

 What "katal shilpa" means

-- The figures depict human beings, birds, animals, fish, and geometric forms, suggesting a rich symbolic and ritual life.
+- The figures depict human beings, birds, animals, fish and geometric forms — suggesting a rich symbolic and ritual life.

-- The carvings show clear evolution of artistic technique over time, from simple outlines to more detailed compositions.
+- The carvings show clear evolution of artistic technique over time, from simple outlines to detailed compositions.

 Conservation and recognition

-The Kasheli site, along with other Konkan petroglyph sites, is protected by the Maharashtra State Archaeology Department and the Archaeological Survey of India (ASI).
+The Kasheli site, along with the other Konkan petroglyph sites, is protected by the Maharashtra State Archaeology Department and the Archaeological Survey of India (ASI).

 Visiting the site

-The best time to view the carvings is in the cool, dry months between November and February, ideally in the early morning or late afternoon when low sunlight makes the engraved lines stand out.
+The carving lies on an open laterite plateau near Kasheli village in Rajapur taluka of Ratnagiri district.
+The best time to view it is in the cool, dry months between November and February — ideally in the early morning or late afternoon, when low-angle sunlight makes the engraved lines stand out in sharp relief.